chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 This is an attempt to aggregate information about both architectural styles in a way that can be referenced as a guide during architectural thinking.

+- It's goal is to bring microservices thinking into the design of a monolithic application.
+- The intention being to design and build a monolith that can have individual modules broken off into microservices, when the time comes.

 [TOC]

 # Primary Challengs